tauri-apps/wry/README.md

 ## Platform-specific notes

-All platforms uses [winit](https://github.com/rust-windowing/winit) to build the window except Linux.
+All platforms uses [winit](https://github.com/rust-windowing/winit) to build the window.
+But since Linux needs to use Gtk under the hood, we recommend use wry's application module.
+It implements a winit APIs on top of Gtk and simplu re-export winit on other platforms.

 Here are the underlying web engine each platfrom uses and some dependencies you might need to install.

 ### Linux